rfong/computery-resources/ERGONOMICS.md

 - is the pain in your nerves, joints, or muscles?
 - do you feel the pain on extension, flexion, movement in general, while pressing keys, etc?
 - are there particular things about your current layout that give you pain? bad wrist angle, overreliance on pinky, etc?
-- do you have any specialized workflows that need consideration (such as CAD)?
+- do you have any specialized workflows that benefit from potentiometers (rotary dials) or other hardware besides just keys? (video editing, CAD, etc; note that you can get low-cost `qmk` macropads with potentiometers if you don't want to deal with them on your primary keyboard.)
 - how big are your hands? more importantly, what position do your hands prefer to rest in?
 - what's your budget?
 - how severe are your hand injuries / how fast do you need to acquire a different keyboard?